JuliaML/MLDataUtils.jl/docs/introduction/design.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 So far we talked about data as if it were an universal truth that
-it can be split somewhere or sub-setted somehow.
+it can be split somewhere or subsetted somehow.
 This need not
 be true for all kinds of data we are interested in working with.

 This package differentiates between two kinds of data source that